sladcikc/CS361-001-W2018/projects/sladcikc/assignment-1/README.md

-This is the assignment 1 folder
+This is the assignment 1 submission